ihmeuw/vivarium_research/docs/source/models/causes/malaria/index.rst

 death.
 Microscopy is considered the gold-standard diagnostic approach for the purposes of GBD.
 The relevant ICD-10 codes are B50-B54.
 [GBD-2019-Capstone-Appendix-Malaria-2020]_

-According to the latest World malaria report, there were 247 million cases of malaria in 2021 compared to 245 million cases in 2020.
+According to the latest world malaria report, there were 247 million cases of malaria in 2021 compared to 245 million cases in 2020.
 The estimated number of malaria deaths stood at 619,000 in 2021 compared to 625,000 in 2020.